 Wavelength-swept lasers are important components in modern optical communications, light detection and ranging (LIDAR), optical coherence tomography (OCT), and high-resolution laser spectroscopy.
-The most important performance criteria are wavelength tuning ratio $(\Delta\lambda\lambda{\rm C})$ and sweep speed.
-Vertical-cavity surface-emitting lasers (VCSELs) with tuning capability [1] have exhibited many desirable attributes including wafer-scale fabrication and testing, continuous and wide tuning, smaller footprint, and lower power consumption.
-Using a microelectromechanical system (MEMS), the optical cavity length can be changed to continuously tune the lasing wavelength [2].
-Since the first MEMS-tunable VCSEL reported in 1995, many advances have been reported for center wavelengths ($\lambda{\rm C}$) of 850 nm, 980 nm, 1060 nm, 1310 nm, and 1550 nm [3] [4] [5] [6] [7] [8] [9] [10].
-Conventional MEMS-tunable VCSELs are designed with a high optical intensity concentrated in the semiconductor portion [3-5].
+The most important performance criteria are wavelength tuning ratio $(\Delta\lambda\lambda_c)$ and sweep speed.
+Vertical-cavity surface-emitting lasers (VCSELs) with tuning capability [1] have exhibited many desirable attributes including wafer-scale fabrication and testing, continuous and wide tuning, small footprint, and low power consumption.
+With a very short cavity (2-10 um), the VCSEL's wavelength can be tuned by varying the optical thickness of some of the DBR layers or the optical cavity.
+This may be accomplished by varying the refractive index of some of the layers [2-4] or their physical thicknesses.
+The former approach has yet to experimentally result in a wide sweep range.
+Alternatively, using a microelectromechanical system (MEMS) to physically change the optical cavity length, a wide, continuous tuning range has been demonstrated [5].
+Since the first MEMS-tunable VCSEL reported in 1995, many advances have been reported for center wavelengths (λ_c) of 850 nm, 980 nm, 1060 nm, 1310 nm, and 1550 nm [6-13].
+Conventional MEMS-tunable VCSELs are designed with a high optical intensity concentrated in the semiconductor portion [5-7].
 This configuration is referred to as semiconductor cavity dominant (SCD) design.
-The tuning ratio of a SCD design is limited to ~3.5% by the relatively small free spectral range (FSR).
+The tuning ratio of a SCD design is limited to $\sim 3.5\%$ by the relatively small free spectral range (FSR).

-To increase the tuning range, researchers have designed VCSELs with a $\lambda_C/4$ -thick antireflection (AR) layer with $n{AR} = \sqrt{n_s}$ where n_s is the index of the topmost semiconductor layer.
-This configuration was referred to as the extended cavity (EC) design in [3].
+To increase the tuning range, researchers have designed VCSELs with a $\lambda_C/4$ -thick antireflection (AR) layer with $n{AR} = \sqrt{n_S}$ where n_S is the index of the topmost semiconductor layer.
+This configuration was referred to as the extended cavity (EC) design in [8].
 In this case, the semiconductor and air cavities are perfectly matched.
 They resonate as one cavity, as if the semiconductor cavity "extends" into the air region.
-Previously, a very large static tuning range of 102 nm centered at 1550 nm ($\Delta\lambda\lambda{\rm C} = 6.6\%$) was reported for electrically-pumped EC VCSEL using electro-thermal tuning [4].
-Limited by the thermal time constant, the tuning speed is shown to be relatively slow at 215 Hz with a smaller dynamic sweep range of 87 nm ($\Delta\lambda\lambda{\rm C} = 5.6\%$).
-The EC design has also been implemented at a center wavelength of 1050 nm with a swept tuning range of 63.8 nm ($\Delta\lambda\lambda{\rm C} = 6.1\%$) and a faster sweep rate of 240 kHz [5].
+Previously, a very large static tuning range of 102 nm centered at 1550 nm ($\Delta\lambda/\lambda_c = 6.6\%$) was reported for an electrically-pumped EC VCSEL using electro-thermal tuning [9].
+Limited by the thermal time constant, the tuning speed is shown to be relatively slow at 215 Hz with a smaller dynamic sweep range of 87 nm ($\Delta\lambda/\lambda_c = 5.6\%$).
+The EC design has also been implemented at a center wavelength of 1050 nm with a swept tuning range of 63.8 nm ($\Delta\lambda/\lambda_c = 6.1\%$) and a faster sweep rate of 240 kHz [10].
 Both devices utilize dielectric distributed Bragg reflectors (DBR) with a high index contrast to minimize the effective length of the cavity, increasing the FSR at the cost of increased fabrication complexity due to additional deposition steps or multiple oxidation layers.